flowerpowerdao/power-equalizer/README.md

 ## settlements

 -   if there's a settlement that didn't work, we can call the `settlements` query method and then `settle` using the index to settle the transaction

+-   if there a salesSettelemnts that didnt work, we call the `salesSettlements` query method and then `retrieve` using the address to settle the transaction